-Much is already happening in various educational institutions to make the economics education curriculum - within national frameworks - more inclusive, sustainable and future-proof.
-During Week of Economics Education from Nov.
-14 to 18, 2022, these initiatives will be given a stage.
-The week kicks off with a launch event at Pakhuis de Zwijger.
-After that, the whole week activities will take place in which good examples will be shown, new economic principles will be discussed and education professionals can meet each other.
+Much is already happening in various educational institutions to pay attention to new economic theories in the economics education curriculum - within the national frameworks - and thereby make education more future-proof.
+During Week of Economics Education from November 20 to 24, 2023, these initiatives will be given a stage.
+Throughout the week, activities will take place in which good examples will be shown, new economic principles will be discussed and education professionals can meet each other.
 Education professionals and institutions that have taken steps in future-proofing their economics education will have their say.
 Their stories offer inspiration and tools for others to apply in their own practice.
-The week concludes with a festive closing event in Circl, Amsterdam.
+The week concludes with a festive closing event.